wds4/DCoSL/dips/conceptGraph/README.md

 # The Concept Graph

+In DCoSL, data is represented as a [graph](../../glossary/graph.md), with [nodes](../../glossary/node.md) and [edges](../../glossary/relationship.md).
+A concept graph is a graph with additional structure, as described though this series of DIPs.

-The notion of a concept graph will be build up step by step through a series of DIPs.
-The building blocks of a graph - nodes and edges - will be addressed.
-Then the notion of a simple list ([DIP-106](106.md)) will mature into the notion of a concept ([DIP-111](111.md)).
+A simple list will be defined in ([DIP-106](106.md)) as a node with particular characteristics.
+The idea of a simple list will then mature into the notion of a concept ([DIP-111](111.md)).

 See a list of [important concepts](importantConcepts.md).